-We’ve developed a roster of host academic centers in the United States and Canada, where fellows may observe radiology procedures and participate in conferences related to your area of study.
+We’ve developed a roster of host academic centers in the United States and Canada, where fellows may observe radiology procedures and participate in conferences related to their area of study.

-All travel and living arrangements will be made by you and your chosen host academic center.
-We will provide a stipend to cover travel, modest living expenses for a six to 12-week period, and education materials.
+All travel and living arrangements will be made by fellows and their chosen host academic center.
+RSNA will provide a stipend to cover travel, modest living expenses for a six to 12-week period and education materials.

-All fellows will receive a one-year complimentary subscription to the RSNA Radiology and RadioGraphics journals once you return to your home country.
+All fellows receive a complimentary one-year subscription to the RSNA Radiology and RadioGraphics journals once the fellowship is complete.

 Studied neuroradiology and pediatric neuroradiology at Mayo Clinic, Rochester, Minnesota